HobnobMancer/pyrewton/README.md

 #### **prediction**

-_This module is still in early development, on the branch `new_feature_CPT_evaluation`, more detailed documentation will be added post development._
+_Detailed documentation for hosting at ReadTheDocs is still in development._

 This submodule is for the prediction if a query protein sequence is a CAZyme or non-CAZyme, and the prediction of the CAZy family if the protein is predicated to be a CAZyme.
+This directory contains an additional README specifically for the independent evaluation of the CAZyme predictiont tools dbCAN, CUPP and eCAMI.
 <p>&nbsp;</p>